 – Willamette Week

 My name is Jay Derderian and I’m a composer, guitarist, and Portland Oregon native.
 I’m a composer of (mostly) chamber music and I’m very interested in exploring musical narratives that attempt to undermine the relationship between form and content to allow them to intersect and inform each other.
 My string quartet, Celestial Vistas (2007-10, rev. 2014), is an intense deconstruction of the palindrome.
 My other string quartet, Outside the Eyes (2012-13), which was commissioned by Portland’s Third Angle Ensemble and semi-finalist for the American Prize, removes the score entirely to give the performers the freedom to choose which version of the piece they want to play, simultaneously.
-Recent projects include Frozen Smolder (2015) for amplified violin, viola, and narrator with text by Portland author and poet Sandra Stone for the Third Angle ensemble, I want to unfold (2016), an electro-acoustic sax quartet commissioned and premiered by the Mana Quartet at the Festival of New American Music in Sacramento, and In The Tides I Break (2017) which was commissioned by Portland Piano International for their Rising Stars program.
+Recent projects include Frozen Smolder (2015) for amplified violin, viola, and narrator with text by Portland author and poet Sandra Stone for the Third Angle ensemble, I want to unfold (2016), an electro-acoustic sax quartet commissioned and premiered by the Mana Quartet at the Festival of New American Music in Sacramento, and In The Tides I Break (2017) commissioned by Portland Piano International for their Rising Stars program.
 I graduated from Portland State University in 2011 with both my B.M. and M.M. in Music Composition where I studied with Bonnie Miksch and Bryan Johanson.

 (photo by Tri’ah Derderian)